yash8917/yash8917/README.md

 <h2>Why do you make?</h2>
 <p>Working on things makes me happy.
 Whether it’s a personal project or an assignment or anything else, I always get a strong sense of satisfaction from finishing a project.
 Moreover, personal projects are a fun way for me to express my thoughts about the world around me.
 I’ve never been the best with words and I like to be able to use other mediums to communicate those ideas.</p>

-- **Weekly Commitment:** Approximately 40 hours per week, ensuring consistent progress and adherence to the established timeline.
-- **Progress Reporting:** Weekly progress reports will be shared with mentors, detailing completed tasks, challenges encountered, and plans for the upcoming week.
-Regular communication via email and Slack channels will facilitate ongoing feedback and support.
-- **Post GSoC Plans:** Beyond GSoC, I am committed to continuing my contributions to Sugar Labs, actively maintaining and enhancing the developed tool based on user feedback and evolving technological advancements.
-Additionally, I intend to explore opportunities for collaboration with other open-source projects and initiatives aligned with the mission and values of Sugar Labs.